Title

 Meditation

-Mindfulness is gaining a lot of ground lately because the health advantages can’t be overlooked.
+Mindfulness has been gaining a lot of ground lately because health advantages can’t be overlooked.
 Simply quieting your thoughts briefly while practicing deep breathing feels incredible.
 The positive effects can be amazing when you are emotionally present and in charge of your thoughts.

 Join a Support Group

 Knowing you’re not alone and that others have experienced similar feelings validates your situation.
 People want to help.
 There are online groups, hotlines, and in-person support groups near you.
 Don’t give up if you don’t find the right one immediately.
 Sometimes, even gaining one true friend is worth the effort.
-Check out JDRF’s TypeOneNation, the ADA’s Diabetes Support Directory, or the National Alliance for Mental Health (NAMI).
+Check out JDRF’s TypeOneNation, ADA’s Diabetes Support Directory, or the National Alliance for Mental Health (NAMI).
+Use social media with caution.
+It's okay to be selective when choosing a support group, as some may gripe more than provide helpful resources.

 Get an Emotional Support Animal